ApiGen/ApiGen/readme.md

 # the way elements are grouped in menu
 groups: auto # also: namespace, packages, none; auto will detect namespace first, than packages

-# element supported by autocomplete in search input
-autocomplete: [classes, constants, functions] # also [methods, properties]

 # access levels of included method and properties
 accessLevels: [public, protected] # also [private]